Technical Meeting Paper

 Downloads are only accessible for registered, logged in, users.
 Click here to log in.

-(automatic train control) systems across Europe, it is easy to appreciate the need for a common
+Looking back over the past 40 years of railway history at ATP (automatic train protection)/ATC (automatic train control) systems across Europe, it is easy to appreciate the need for a common harmonised, interoperable train control system.
+Most countries currently have their own proprietary ATP/ATC system (see Fig. 1).

 Even where the basic systems are very similar, the functionalities are usually different – resulting in incompatible, non-interoperable systems.
-This is a major hindrance to trans-European cross-border
+This is a major hindrance to trans-European cross-border traffic.

 In view of this situation, the railways, in collaboration with industry, specified the European Train Control System (ETCS) as a means of ensuring optimum operational and economic efficiency across the Continent.